Steeton, West Yorkshire: Facilities

-The village has a major hospital, (Airedale General Hospital), a Pie Shop, a news agency, three hair dressing salons, a fruit shop, a Chinese takeaway, a transport cafe, two parks, a public house, a bowling green, a war memorial, two village greens, a football pitch, a cricket pitch, a graveyard, a primary school, an hotel, a Church of England church and a Methodist church.
+The village has a major hospital, (Airedale General Hospital), a Pie Shop, a news agency, three hair dressing salons, a fruit shop, a Chinese takeaway, a transport cafe, two parks, a public house, a bowling green, a war memorial, two village greens, a football pitch, a cricket pitch, a graveyard, a primary school, an hotel, a Church of England church and a Methodist church, the railway station multi-storey car park.
 A Morrisons local store was also opened in the village in May 2014, but this became a My Local store when Morrisons withdrew from the village.
 Since then the site of the old Morrisons has become a Co-op Food store.

 Education

 Steeton Primary School is the village primary school which formed in 1851, which also has an intake of pupils from the Keighley area.
 Children in the west of the village may also attend Eastburn Infant & Junior School in the bordering village of Eastburn.
 For secondary education, most children attend South Craven School in Cross Hills, with grammar school students attending either Ermysted's Grammar School, Skipton Girls' High School, both in Skipton, or Carlton Keighley or Holy Family, both in Keighley.